CHM 101. Fundamentals of Chemistry I (MOTR CHEM 100L). 5 Credit Hours.

 Chemistry and the Environment presents the concepts and symbolism of chemistry with an emphasis on the natural environment and applications to everyday life.
 This course is suited for students who have a general interest in the study of chemistry in a course containing a laboratory component and is not intended for students planning to major in science or enter an allied health field.

-Prerequisites: MTH 020 with a minimum grade of "C" or testing into MTH 050 or higher on the Math placement test and Reading Proficiency.
+Prerequisites: MTH 020 with a minimum grade of "C" or testing into MTH 140 or higher, and Reading Proficiency

 CHM 206.
 Organic Chemistry Lecture I. 3 Credit Hours.